-My reading process
+My reading and studying process

-While I also read just for fun, I'm a writer, so most of my readings are meant to help me get better in my craft.
-My reading process depends on what I'm reading.
 When I'm reading for fun, I just naturally go where the author brings me.
-However, I often read materials (mostly nonfiction) to help me think about a particular subject matter better.
-I also read materials (mostly poetry, prose poetry, or experimental writing) to help me learn how to execute beautiful language better or to find quotes or phrases I could use in my own writing.
+However, I often read for religious and spiritual nurture and to help me think about a particular subject matter better.
+I also read to help me learn how to execute beautiful language better or to find quotes or phrases I could use in my own writing.
 When I'm reading with the last two intentions, I follow a more intentional process I delineate below.

 Reminders